H-0784

 Plain Language

-Chatbot providers may not punish users in any way for refusing to consent to the use of their chat logs or personal data for training purposes.
-Prohibited retaliation includes denying services, imposing different pricing, or degrading service quality.
-This ensures that the consent requirement for training data use is genuinely voluntary.
+Chatbot providers may not discriminate against or retaliate against users who refuse to consent to the use of their chat logs or personal data for training.
+Prohibited retaliation includes denying services, charging higher prices, or degrading service quality.
+This ensures that the consent required by § 4193b(a)(3)(C) for adult training use is genuinely voluntary — users cannot be punished for exercising their right to refuse.

 Statutory Text

-A chatbot provider shall not: (7) discriminate or retaliate against any user, including by denying products or services, charging different prices or rates for products or services, or providing lower-quality products or services to the user, for refusing to consent to the use of chat logs or personal data for training purposes;
+(7) discriminate or retaliate against any user, including by denying products or services, charging different prices or rates for products or services, or providing lower-quality products or services to the user, for refusing to consent to the use of chat logs or personal data for training purposes; or

 9 V.S.A. § 4193b(a)(8)